priscila2500/probstat-translations/README.markdown

         git add probstat-german.dict
         git commit -a -m 'Add a German dictionary.'

-5. Create a pull request so that I can integrate your translation.
+5. [Create a pull request][pull request] so that I can integrate your translation.

 Tweaking Existing Translations
 ==============================